Sambucus peruviana

-Sambucus peruviana is a species of tree in the family Adoxaceae.
+Sambucus peruviana is a species of tree in the family Viburnaceae.
 It is native to Central America and South America.

 Description

 Trees up to 8 m, irregular trunk.
 Leaves compound, with 7-9 ovate-oblong leaflets, margin serrate, acute apex, hairy underside.
 The inflorescences are cymes 18–22 cm long, with white fragrant flowers.
 The fruits are black berries 1.2 cm in diameter, with 3-5 seeds.

 Distribution and habitat

 Sambucus peruviana is found from Costa Rica and Panama down the Andes south to northwestern Argentina between 2800 and 3900 m of elevation.

 Vernacular names

 Sauco (Colombia, Peru, Bolivia), kiola (Argentina), r'ayan (Quechua language).

 Uses

 The fruits can be made into jams, drinks, and wines.
 The leaves, flowers and fruits have medicinal properties; analgesic, antiinflammatory, antiseptic, sudorific.
 The wood is hard and resistant, used for construction, tools and making of quenas.